1987 American League Championship Series: Aftermath

+A week later, the Twins won their first of two World Championships over the span of five years.

-On January 22, 1988, an arbitrator’s ruling made Kirk Gibson a free agent.
+On January 22, 1988, an arbitrator's ruling made Kirk Gibson a free agent.
 A few days later, Gibson signed with the Dodgers and turned in one of the more mythical seasons in baseball history.
 In spring training, he set a fire under a Dodgers team that had lost 89 games in back-to-back seasons.
 He would go on to win the National League Most Valuable Player Award and hit one of the most famous home runs in baseball history to win Game 1 of the World Series, which was his only at-bat of the series due to injury.
 Gibson returned to the Tigers in 1993 and played the last three seasons of his career there until his retirement.

-The Detroit Tigers had a 18 year postseason drought, as they would not play October postseason baseball again until the year 2006.